CarbonKivy/CarbonKivy/docs/source/uix/button/index.rst

 .. note::

-   For an `Icon Only Button` you have to only define the :class:`~carbonkivy.uix.button.button.CButton.icon` property and set the button :class:`spacing` to **0** for centralized the icon slot.
+   For an `Icon Only Button` you have to only define the :class:`~carbonkivy.uix.button.button.CButton.icon` property and set the button :class:`spacing` to **0** for centralized icon slot.

 Example
 -------